The Sanctuary Sparrow

 The Sanctuary Sparrow is a medieval mystery novel by Ellis Peters, set in spring 1140.
 Published in 1983, it is the seventh novel in The Cadfael Chronicles.

 The story opens during the midnight service at the Abbey, when a young man seeks sanctuary, just seconds ahead of a mob of locals fresh from a wedding feast, charging him with theft and murder.

 The novel was the second of the series to be adapted for television in 1994 by Central for ITV.

 Reviewers found this story a bit more sentimental than earlier novels in the series.
-The plot reveals the killer sooner than expected, but this not a drawback, as "a dramatic turn of events that leads to the exposure of the killer and the transformation of Liliwin into a hero."
+The plot reveals the killer sooner than expected, but this is not a drawback, as "a dramatic turn of events that leads to the exposure of the killer and the transformation of Liliwin into a hero."

 Plot summary

 The story takes place over 7 days in May 1140.

 At the midnight services of Matins on a lovely May night, a boy speeds into the Abbey church just ahead of mob after him for theft and murder.
 Abbot Radulfus stops the mob, grants the victim's request for sanctuary and successfully orders the mob to return in quiet the next morning to discuss their charges.
 Liliwin is a wandering jongleur and entertainer, evicted from the goldsmith's wedding reception earlier for breaking a wine jug during his routine.

 The charge against Liliwin is robbery and assault, not murder.
 The term of sanctuary is forty days; if he leaves the grounds he will be taken.
 Abbot Radulfus firmly asserts the rights of sanctuary for Liliwin, who protests his innocence.
 Daniel Aurifaber, grandson of the house, then requests Brother Cadfael to treat his grandmother at their home.

 Cadfael treats Dame Juliana, and interviews several in the household.
 He retrieves the juggling balls that Liliwin left behind.
 The greed of Dame Juliana permeates the household.
 Cadfael shares his idea of Liliwin's innocence with Deputy Sheriff Hugh Beringar.
 Liliwin weeps for the loss of his rebec, which Cadfael finds on a walk back to the Abbey.

 Liliwin is pleased to learn that the young maid Rannilt has sympathy for him.
 Brother Anselm teaches him to read and write music and works to restore the rebec to condition, and Liliwin thrives on regular meals in the Abbey.
 On Monday Rannilt visits Liliwin with food from Susanna, and discarded men's clothing from Margery, Daniel's new wife.
 Rannilt and Liliwin fall deeply in love, then make love and fall asleep behind the chapel altar during Vespers.
 Liliwin's absence is noted.
 Liliwin and Rannilt wake at Compline having slept too long.
 Liliwin escorts Rannilt home, risking his sanctuary for her safety.
 Liliwin sees Daniel leave the Aurifaber home that evening, which he later tells Brother Cadfael.